Skip to Content

 Beard hair is notorious for just growing in all sorts of directions.
 This makes it look thinner and less even.

-2. Start Combing From Around 8 Weeks
+2. Consider Combing From Around 8 Weeks

 You may hear different opinions about when to start combing your beard, but the 8-week mark is usually a safe bet.